metanmai/personal-portfolio/README.md

 ## Description

-Welcome to my personal portfolio website repository.
-This website is designed to showcase my skills, projects, and experiences in the field of Computer Science.
-It's built using React and Vite for a modern and responsive design.
+Hey there!
+Welcome to my personal portfolio website.
+Think of it as my digital playground where I showcase my journey in the tech world.
+I've whipped this up using React and Vite, and I'm pretty excited to show you around!

 ## Key Features